QasimK/mal-scraper/docs/reference/mal_scraper.rst

 Core API
 ========

-It currently supports retrieving Anime, User Profile/Stats, and User-Anime Info.
+The library supports retrieving Anime, User Profile/Stats, and User-Anime Info.

 Anime and Users are identified by `id_ref`s which are integers for anime and strings for Users, so while you can enumerate through Anime, you must 'discover'